NickKantser/CLI-Application/README.md

     Options:
       --help                Show this help message and exit.
-      --backend             Set a backend to be used, choices are grpc and rest.
-Default is grpc.
+      --backend             Set a backend to be used, choices are django and flask.
+Default is django.
-      --grpc-server         Set a host and port of the gRPC server.
-Default is localhost:50051.
+      --django-server       Set a host and port of the Django server.
+Default is localhost:8000 .
-      --base-url            Set a base URL for a REST server.
-Default is http://localhost/.
+      --flask-server        Set a host and port of the Flask server.
+Default is 127.0.0.1:5000.
       --output              Set the file where to store the output.
 Default is -, i.e. the stdout.

 ## Installation (For Linux/Mac)